Alice’s Restaurant

 The pizza took 45 minutes to prepare so you always had time to discuss the movie you just saw at the Esquire.
 The original and ancient three-story building with a full dining room on the first floor and in the basement, from all accounts, was being held together by the Neiman Marcus store which surrounded it.

 The old building now demolished leaned noticeably.
 The original owners refused to sell or move when the Dallas retailer set up shop on Michigan Ave., so they built around them.
 Gino’s East became one of my projects.
-Our ambitious plan was to implement our systems in the restaurant on Superior and the expand first to the suburbs, and then nationally.
+Our ambitious plan was to implement our systems in the restaurant on Superior and expand first to the suburbs, and then nationally.

 In one of my favorite films, Mediterraneo, a 1991 comedy film about a small group of Italian soldiers sent to an unimportant Greek island during WWII.
 The soldiers become absorbed in the life and landscape of the idyllic island and forget there is a war raging around them.
 It’s sort of a modern adaptation of the Odessey.
 When I saw the film, it reminded me of my experience at Gino’s East.